Learn how sealing a bath with silicone will give you a clean, leak-free finish

 Before you apply any new best bathroom sealant you need to make sure that all surfaces that the silicone is going to be applied to are clean and dry.
 Whether you have new or old tiles and bath, both need to be free from soap scum, shampoo and debris.

-Get a solution of sugar soap and a cloth – or a kitchen scourer for stubborn stains – and wash down the tiles and bath.
-When finished, wash down with a fresh cloth and clean water — or spray with a showerhead to get rid of any sugar soap residue.
-Get a dry cloth, wipe dry and then leave to dry completely.
+One option is to use a solution of sugar soap and a cloth.
+For stubborn stains, use a kitchen scourer and wash down the tiles and bath.
+When finished, wash down with a fresh cloth and clean water—or spray with a showerhead to get rid of any sugar soap residue.
+Get a dry cloth, wipe it dry, and then leave it to dry completely.

 How long do you leave water in the bath after sealing?